 Add two .15 cc scoops of the Aborigine Amber Mica into a microwave safe glass container.
 This will be the light colored brown.
 For tips on how to incorporated Micas into melt & pour soap base, see the How to Use Mica Colorants in Soap tutorial.

-Add 8 oz of Crystal Clear Melt and Pour soap base into the container and melt the soap base in a microwave for 30 seconds.
+Add 8 oz of Ultra Clear Melt and Pour soap base into the container and melt the soap base in a microwave for 30 seconds.
 Repeat if necessary but don’t boil or burn the soap.

 Stir slowly until the mica and soap is well mixed.